 Star Control II: The Ur-Quan Masters (1992)

 Alright, this game is freaking awesome.
 A story-driven space exploration game that rivals the scope of Mass Effect, the game sees you exploring an entire galaxy, collecting resources from plants and moons to upgrade your ship, all while attempting to woo various species into joining your galactic cause to overthrow your nasty war-mongering overlords.
 The game is extremely charming, from the humorous dialogue to the trippy beats the game plays.
 If there’s only one game out of this list that you try out, it has to be this one.

 There’s an open-source version called the Ur-Quan Masters available at sourceforge.net that comes with additional music and speech packs.
 Anyone else get a nostalgia-boner?

 My nom de guerre is Shitkicker and I’ve been a gamer in Japan for my whole life.
-I lead a Doctor Jekyll and Mr Hyde life where I spend my free time getting totally immersed in old and new games, or going out and meeting the fellow inhabitants in the lively metropolis of Tokyo.
+I lead a Jekyll and Hyde life where I spend my free time getting totally immersed in old and new games, or going out and meeting the fellow inhabitants of Tokyo.
 My hobbies also include consuming copious amounts of booze-ahol, staring at the sun, and stealing candy from babies.
 Born and raised a hardcore PC gamer.